Basic Page Sidebar Menu Penn Abroad

 Fulfilling any conditions set forth by your home school academic advisor for study abroad at the time of your application, which may include maintaining a certain GPA, completing a certain pre-requisite course, and/or achieving a certain grade in a pre-requisite course

-If permission to study abroad is revoked because requirements or conditions have not been met, you are personally responsible for all unrecoverable expenses incurred by you or on your behalf.
+If you do not meet all academic performance requirements by the deadlines above, you will be ineligible to study abroad.
+Your study abroad permission will be revoked and you will be personally responsible for all unrecoverable expenses incurred by you or on your behalf.

 Personal Conduct and Academic Integrity